andy-goryachev-oracle/Test/doc/RichTextArea/RichTextModel-Prompt.md

 ## Specification

-The `jfx.incubator.scene.control.richtext.model.ImageFormatHandler`
-class supports pasting of images from the clipboard.
-A global instance of this class is added to the `RichTextModel` to handle import of the `DataFormat.IMAGE` mime type.

 ```java
     /*
      * The prompt to display in the {@code RichTextArea}.
 The prompt becomes visible when the model is